ChrisCurrin/multi-compartment_multi-anion/README.md

 This shall be extended to a multi-compartmental model, and visualised using OpenGL.
 Hopefully computational work can be complemented by experimental data from Dr. Joseph Raimondo.

-# Task list (updated 20 Sept)
+# Task list (updated 04 Oct)

-## Whoever gets there first
-* Check that diffusion of all ions works (2 compartment)
-* Diffusion constants for Na, K, Cl (see equation_flow.pdf)
-* Diffusion with different pump rates in adjacent compartments

 ## Kira
-* Find good pump rate value
+* Adding anions
-* Implement anion flux in one compartment
+* Correcting impermeant anion "ratios"

 ## Joe
 * Experimental work

 ## Chris
 * OpenGL
+* Make stuff look pretty (shape values to shape picture)

 ## General